amitznati/aws-amplify-workshop/README.md

-# Full stack application workshop with Amazon Amplify
+# Full stack application from scratch to production using Amazon Amplify

 Nowadays there a more companies that offering free full-stack architecture, ready to use within few clicks